 Through its authority under Health and Safety Code, section 39711, the California Environmental Protection Agency (CalEPA) is charged with the duty to identify disadvantaged communities.
-CalEPA bases its identification of these communities on geographic, socioeconomic, public health, and environmental hazard criteria.
-(Health and Safety Code, section 39711, subsection (a).)
-In this capacity, CalEPA currently defines a disadvantaged community, from an environmental hazard standpoint, as a community that scores within the top 25 percent of the census tracts, as analyzed by the California Communities Environmental Health Screening Tool Version 3.0 (CalEnviroScreen).
+CalEPA bases its identification of these communities on geographic, socioeconomic, public health, and environmental hazard criteria (Health and Safety Code, section 39711, subsection (a)).
+In this capacity, CalEPA currently defines a disadvantaged community, from an environmental hazard and socioeconomic standpoint, as a community that scores within the top 25 percent of the census tracts, as analyzed by the California Communities Environmental Health Screening Tool Version 3.0 (CalEnviroScreen).
 CalEnviroScreen uses a screening methodology to help identify California communities currently disproportionately burdened by multiple sources of pollution.
-The census tract containing the Project is within the top 4 percent for Pollution Burden.1 Therefore, CARB urges the City to bolster its currently deficient air quality analysis to ensure that the Project and land use zoning change do not have a significant effect, cumulative or otherwise, on neighboring disadvantaged communities.
+According to CalEnviroScreen, communities near the Project score within the top 1 percent of the census tracts.
+The Project is located near West Long Beach, which has been designated as one of the communities currently meeting the statutory factors under AB 617.1 Therefore, CARB staff urges the City to ensure that the Project does not adversely impact neighboring disadvantaged communities.